No robots since 1997

 020 8771 8831

-For full details read on below.
-If you wish to enrol or ask a question, email: scribblingcrow@hotmail.com
+For more information read below.
+To enrol, register interest, or ask a question, email: scribblingcrow@hotmail.com

 Designed to help you discover what you are interested in writing about – and in which form – on one hand the course introduces elements of craft, while equally encouraging experimentation.
 In this highly practical course (you will get writing from the off!) feedback, encouragement and writing tips gathered from my years as a writer are offered along the way.
 The instruction given is highly supportive, at times playful, and always encouraging to aid everyone in their creative pursuits.